 Do I have to have stitches removed?

 All sutures are usually of a self-absorbing variety and do not require removal at all.
-Dr Land will advise you if there are any variations to this.
+Our doctors will advise you if there are any variations to this.

 Make an appointment with one of our doctors in Brisbane today